mdn/content/files/en-us/web/css/white-space-collapse/index.md

 ## Collapsing of white space

-The CSS Text specification contains a [Phase I: Collapsing and Transformation](https://drafts.csswg.org/css-text-4/#white-space-phase-1) section that precisely defines what "white space is collapsed" means, including an example with an illustration.
-Usually, it means reducing sequences of multiple white-space characters down to a single space character — though in some cases it means reducing them to no character (the empty string).
+The [CSS text](/en-US/docs/Web/CSS/CSS_Text) specification contains a [phase I: collapsing and transformation](https://drafts.csswg.org/css-text-4/#white-space-phase-1) section that precisely defines what "white space is collapsed" means, including an example with an illustration.
+Usually, it means reducing sequences of multiple white-space characters down to a single space character — though in some cases, it means reducing them to no character (the empty string).

 Also see [Segment Break Transformation Rules](https://drafts.csswg.org/css-text-4/#line-break-transform) for information on how white space collapsing is handled in CSS.